Finhaven/EIPs/EIPS/eip-status-codes.md

 ## Abstract

-This standard provides a common set of Ethereum status codes (ESC) in the same vein as HTTP statuses.
+This standard outlines a set of Ethereum status codes (ESC) in the same vein as HTTP statuses.
 This provides a shared contextual language to allow smart contracts to react to situations autonomously, expose localized error messages to users, and so on.

-The current state of the art is to either `revert` and require human intervention, or return a boolean pass/fail status.
-Status codes are similar to reverting with a reason, but aimed at automation and translation.
+The current state of the art is to either `revert` and require human intervention, or return a Boolean pass/fail status.
+Status codes are similar to reverting with a reason, and events, but are aimed at on-chain automation and translation.

+While clearly related, status codes are orthogonal to "`revert` with reason".
+ESCs are not limited to rolling back the transaction, and may represent known error states without halting execution.
+They may also represt off-chain conditions, supply a string to `revert`, signal time delays, and more.

+Much like HTTP codes, having a standard set of known codes has many benefits for developers.
+They remove friction from needing to develop your own schemes for every contract, makes inter-contract automation easier, and makes it easier to broadly understand which of the finite states your request produced.
+Importantly, it makes it much easier to distinguish between expected errors states, and truly exceptional conditions that require halting execution and rolling back state.

 ## Motivation